mike-works/vscode-fundamentals/docs/1_using/debugging.md

 ## Debugging Node

-Node has no gui, so the built-in debugging experience is 🤢 (vomoticon).
+Node has no GUI, so the built-in debugging experience is 🤢 (vomoticon).
 Let's take a look!

 ```sh
 npm run debug